Preparing to become a Conservation Warden

 - No previous law enforcement work experience is required

 Education And Training

-College or other coursework with an emphasis on natural resources, environmental topics, criminal justice, and public relations may be helpful throughout your career, but there is no required field of study for candidates and we hire candidates with diverse educational backgrounds.
+College or other coursework with an emphasis on natural resources, environmental topics, criminal justice and public relations may be helpful throughout your career, but there is no required field of study for candidates, and we hire candidates with diverse educational backgrounds.
 If a candidate does not yet possess 60+ college credits, that candidate will be required to earn 60 college credits (on their own time) within five years of being hired.
-Having law enforcement credentials/experience before being hired is not required.
+Having law enforcement credentials or experience before being hired is not required.

-Past employment, customer/public service experience, and/or internship experience will help strengthen your application and demonstrate your abilities.
+Past employment, customer/public service experience or internship experience will help strengthen your application and demonstrate your abilities.
 You do not need to have prior work experience in the law enforcement or natural resources career fields, although those experiences may help you in the hiring process.
-We seek passionate candidates who work well in team settings, possess solid communication skills, enjoy solving problems, and who have the ability to learn.
-Having a good work ethic, positive attitude and positive relationships with your previous employers will make you stand out as a potential candidate.
+We seek passionate candidates who work well in team settings, possess solid communication skills, enjoy solving problems and who have the ability to learn.
+Having a good work ethic, a positive attitude and positive relationships with your previous employers will make you stand out as a potential candidate.

 Skills And Abilities

 The following list of strengths, skills and abilities are generally found in successful candidates.

 - Solid communication skills and a willingness to serve and communicate with our diverse public